binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Internal Doors and Cabinets Left Unlocked

-There is a time cost, and the prospect that staff will question costs associated with this policy and its worthiness.
+There is a time cost, and the prospect that staff will question the costs associated with this policy and its worthiness.
 These sorts of issues require solid relationships and empathy as an investment from those mandating the policies.

 ### Insecure Doors and/or Windows

 There are trade-offs that must be thought about and discussed in regards to what happens if people lose unlocking mechanisms, and cannot traverse the premises or exit in emergency.
-Coded locks may be an appropriate mechanism in this case, but changing codes and their assignment to people also need to be thought about.
+Coded locks may be an appropriate mechanism in this case, but changing codes and their assignment to people may also need to be thought about.

 ### Easily Penetrable Building Materials

-Consider where the lowest hanging fruit is in terms of your over-all security stature.
+Consider where the lowest hanging fruit is in terms of your over-all security structure.
 This is why iterating on the threat model is important to build your intuition.
 Consider everything, then weigh the importance of building materials for your situation.
 For example, if your internal posture is comprised of many layers of well thought out security, and people are engaged, loyal and subscribed to well constructed policy, then your external posture will be less of an issue if it is breached.
 Before you can make this decision though, you will need to work through the various chapters to gain a good understanding of your current security posture in each area.

 ### Service Labels

-Record who the service agents are in a secure place that only those that need to know have access to.
+Record who the service agents are in a secure place and only those that need to know that information have access to it.

 ### Sensitive Printed Matter